 Team: Roberto Conti (Executive Chef), Luca Cinacchi (Food and Beverage Manager), Nicola Dell’Agnolo (maitre d’), Vincent Lopresto (Head Sommelier)

-Rating in the Michelin Guide: Recommended (used to have 1 star)
+Rating in the Michelin Guide: 1 star

 What to wear: Men – shirt and jacket and nice trousers and shoes; women – a smart dress and/or smart trousers and a top